cawmntydevelopment/CAWMNTY/front-end/README.md

 To check the current status ⬇️
 <br/> https://bit.ly/44dFHEH

+✅ Component > Left Bar design is completed.
-⏳ Component > Left Bar started to be developed.
+<br>⏳ Component > Header started to be developed.

 ---